erosb/kappa/README.md

-# OpenAPI for java project home
+# Kappa - OpenAPI validator for Java and JVM projects

+This project is a successor of the [archived openapi4j](https://github.com/openapi4j/openapi4j) project.

 This is the home page of the openapi4j project for Java (Jakarta or JVM platform in general).